nibnualdi/netmin/README.md

 # Netmin (Chatting App)

-This project was made by react js.
+This project was made by react js & capacitor (android).

 ## Here is the demo
 Visit link [here](https://netmin.netlify.app/).
 And get the apk [here](./android/app/release) or go to android/app/release folder and download the app-release.apk